achertkoev/achertkoev.github.io/_posts/2019-04-12-Customers_analysis_with_azure.md

 ## Summary

 Is it the only valid design for the provided requirements?
 Definitely not.
 Microsoft and Azure provides a huge number of first-class services, with the choice of often depending on many factors, such as quality attributes, constraints, running costs, trade-offs, and production readiness.
-When making the choice, experience is definetely not the last factor.
+When making the choice, experience is definitely not the last factor.

 > We are all products of our experience and it influences architecture and architectural decisions.